phuchuydang/phuchuydang/README.md

  -->
 ## :sassy_man:  About me
-- :school: I am a `Junior` at Faculty of Information Technology at Ton Duc Thang University
+- :school: I am a `Senior` at Faculty of Information Technology at Ton Duc Thang University
 - :technologist: I love using Software as a solution for every `Problem`
 - :student: I’m currently learning: `Software Engineering`.
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1kX9alHysanF3R3y7yWoAri3YzAE6_uFd/view?usp=sharing).